 - Post prominent and visual displays of support around the organization, such as on a company billboard, ensuring your presence is felt even when you’re on the road.

-2. Don’t shy away from sparkle—set a tone that isn’t too serious.
+2. Don’t shy away from sparkle—set an authentic tone.

 There’s a lot of serious going on in the world right now.
 And in your workplace.
 But at the end of the day—as well as the beginning and every minute in between—your employees and your leaders all share the same need to smile.
 A breath of fresh air in internal communications is often just the thing to spark unique corporate content that touches individuals and inspires them to engage.
 At a recent conference, I had the opportunity to hear from an executive director at a regional nonprofit arts center who shares a regular internal video message with employees and donors.
 What’s so special about that?
 Well, he isn’t standing in front of a white wall when delivering his comminiques; he’s on top of a sand dune; he’s in the lantern room of a lighthouse; he’s even in the shower!
 (And while that last setting might be a bit TMI, you get the point.)